Worried About Nursing Home Neglect Or Abuse? An Experienced Birmingham Nursing Home Negligence Attorney Can Help You.

 The NCEA reports that as many as 50% of dementia patients experience some kind of abuse, most likely because their abusers believe the victims won’t be able to report the abuse or even realize what is happening.
 Of those who suffered abuse, 88% reported psychological abuse.
 This is unfortunately common as abusive caregivers may simply assume that a dementia patient has no idea what is happening and is, therefore, an easy target.
 Nearly 20% reported physical abuse, and almost 30% experienced some type of neglect.

-In-Home Meetings & Free Consultations for Victims of Nursing Home Negligence and Abuse in Birmingham, AL
+In-Home Meetings & Free Consultations For Victims Of Nursing Home Negligence And Abuse In Birmingham, Alabama

 Get the help you need today.
 We handle all nursing home abuse cases on a contingency basis, which means that you do not have to worry about legal fees until we get you and your family the compensation you deserve.
 We offer a flexible appointment schedule including after-hours and off-site visits.
-Contact a Birmingham nursing home abuse lawyer for a free initial consultation by sending us an email online with your contact information.
+Contact a Birmingham nursing home abuse lawyer for a free initial consultation by sending us an email with your contact information.
+You can also call 877-653-9655.
 Get justice for your loved ones today.